johannessonlab/Letharia/LichenPloidy/README.md

 # LichenPloidy: Small pipeline to infer the ploidy of a genome or metagenome

-TODO:

-- Put SPAdes assembly of lupina culture
-- Put McKenzie TE library

 ----

 This pipeline is designed to calculate the minor allele frequency (MAF) distribution of a given sample based on the read counts of biallelic SNPs.
 In this case, the objective is to get MAF distributions of all *Letharia* samples using the *L. lupina* pure culture as a reference.

 In addition, I also explore the distribution of alleles along the contigs and I try to estimate a rough distance with the other lineages.
+That estimation was done for the [preprint](https://www.biorxiv.org/content/10.1101/2020.12.18.423428v1) but I decided to remove it for the final publication in favor of another strategy.
+I keep it here for documentation.

 The pipeline relies on the following scripts: